frigorific44/LFM-Lookout/README.md

 With a terminal open on the directory you downloaded the repository to, you can either `go run main.go`, or `go build main.go` and run the generated executable.

 In order to see your bot running, it will have to be invited to at least one server you are present in.
-From there, your can enter commands from one of the server's channels, or direct message your bot and issue commands from there.
+From there, you can enter commands from one of the server's channels, or direct message your bot and issue commands from there.